Homemade Buckeye Recipe

 4.55 from 103 votes

-Hints on how to make buckeyes, the classic chocolate and peanut butter homemade candy that is perfect for football season and gift giving.
+Hints on how to make our buckeye recipe, the classic chocolate and peanut butter homemade candy that is perfect for football season and gift giving.

 Servings 45